 2.Take two (or three … or four)

 Then when you do finally lock in a date, one of the kids will come down with gastro, or your sitter cancels at the last minute, or you get gastro.
-The universe will work against you until you are forces to postpone and reschedule — which means you start back at point one.
+The universe will work against you until you are forced to postpone and reschedule — which means you start back at point one.
 It’s not unusual to have two or three of these false starts.
 Remember the days when you could just head out whenever you felt like it?
 Yeah, those days won’t be back for a long time.

 3. Only 10 minutes to get ready